robw2000/plex-tvstation/README.md

 3. For TV Shows:
    - Identifies the next unwatched episode for each series
    - Alternates between series when building the playlist
-   - Excludes series where all episodes are watched (for 90 days)
+   - Excludes series where all episodes are watched (for the configured rewatch delay period)
 4. For Movies:
    - Treats all movies as a single "series"
    - Adds unwatched movies to the playlist
+   - Groups movies by series to maintain chronological order
+   - If at least two-thirds of movies are marked as watched, watched movies will be marked as unwatched after the rewatch delay period
-   - Uses the `missing_metadata.json` file to correct any missing information
+   - Uses OMDB API to fetch missing movie years
 5. The playlist is updated with the new content order

 ## Troubleshooting

-- If you see "Error: Movie with no year" messages, add the movie to `missing_metadata.json`
+- If you see "Warning: Could not determine year for movie" messages, add the movie to `local_config.json` or provide an OMDB API key
 - Ensure your Plex API token is correct and has the necessary permissions
 - Check that your Plex server is accessible at the configured IP and port
 - Verify that the user ID has access to the required libraries
+- If the script is marking content as unwatched too frequently or not often enough, change the rewatch delay in `local_config.json`